The appropriate treatment for oral thrush (Candidiasis) will depend on the specific patient case and the likely cause of the condition.

 - Brush teeth twice a day and floss daily

-- Rinse mouth after meals or using inhaled medications
+- Rinse mouth after meals or use of inhaled medications

 - Ensure that any dentures are well-fitted in the mouth